MV Connemara: Baltic Amber

 In 2010 she ended her charter to Balearia and was sent to Rotterdam where that same year she was chartered to AVE Lines and renamed Baltic Amber, operating between Travemünde and Ventspils, and later that month from Travemünde to Riga.
 In October 2010 she was chartered to DFDS Seaways for service between Klaipėda and Kiel.

 Norman Asturias

-In 2011 she was chartered to LD Lines for service between Marseille and Tunis, but soon after moved to a new Saint Nazaire-Gijon "Motorway of the Sea" route, replacing Norman Trader.
-She was renamed Norman Asturias in June 2011 and she remained on same route until November 2013 when she was transferred to LD Lines' new Poole-Santander service.
-From 3 February 2014 the ferry also commenced a weekly service from Poole to Gijon, although the first scheduled sailing from Gijon was cancelled because of severe weather.
+In 2011 she was chartered to LD Lines for service between Marseille and Tunis, but soon after moved to a new Saint-Nazaire–Gijón "Motorway of the Sea" route, replacing Norman Trader.
+She was renamed Norman Asturias in June 2011 and she remained on same route until November 2013 when she was transferred to LD Lines' new Poole–Santander service.
+From 3 February 2014 the ferry also commenced a weekly service from Poole to Gijón, although the first scheduled sailing from Gijón was cancelled because of severe weather.
 She has a capacity for 518 passengers, 120 freight vehicles and 195 cars.